The Internet of Things Programme

-Our vision: To enable the IoT, a world in which consumers and businesses enjoy rich new services, connected by an intelligent and secure mobile network.
+Our vision: To enable a world in which consumers and businesses enjoy rich new services, connected by intelligent and secure mobile networks.

-The GSMA is working to create a sustainable M2M policy and regulatory environment that enables operators to unlock the consumer and business benefits of the IoT.
+The accelerating growth of the Internet of Things is transforming economies and societies.
+The GSMA is working to create a sustainable policy and regulatory environment to support the successful scaling of the IoT.

-The GSMA works closely with its partners in the ecosystem to align its strategy and to ensure its initiatives are adopted.
-By determining common capabilities we will make a positive impact on the industry creating solid foundations for the Internet of Things and enabling it to grow.
+The GSMA works closely with its partners in the industry to align its strategy and to ensure its initiatives are adopted.
+By determining common capabilities, we will make a positive impact on the industry creating solid foundations for the Internet of Things.